THE CHALLENGE:

 Within this landscape, the salmon industry has a unique opportunity to innovate by developing packaging that blends functionality, sustainability, and visual impact.
 As the world moves toward more sustainable food systems, farmed salmon, particularly from the pristine waters of southern Chile, stands out as one of the most efficient animal proteins, offering advantages in feed conversion, water use, and carbon footprint.

-This contest will tap into the talent of exceptional designers as we enhance the competitiveness of Chilean Salmon products in the U.S. market through packaging innovation that aligns with both environmental values and consumer expectations.
+The contest tapped into the talent of exceptional designers as we work on enhancing the competitiveness of Chilean Salmon products in the U.S. market through packaging innovation that aligns with both environmental values and consumer expectations.

-The Salmon Packaging Design Competition asks participants to create innovative packaging using corrugated cardboard sourced from sustainable and renewable materials.
+The Salmon Packaging Design Competition asked participants to create innovative packaging using corrugated cardboard sourced from sustainable and renewable materials.

-The primary objective is to design visually appealing and functional salmon packaging that reflects U.S. consumer preferences, integrates key technical considerations, and aligns with consumer habits and expectations in the U.S. market.
+The primary objective was to design visually appealing and functional salmon packaging that reflects U.S. consumer preferences, integrates key technical considerations, and aligns with consumer habits and expectations in the U.S. market.

 CHARCUTERIE MEETS CARDBOARD